 Climate science tells us we need to decarbonise the global economy by mid-century at the latest to avoid the worst climate impacts.

-The International Energy Agency has shown that to reach this global goal of net-zero emissions the priority needs to be shifting away from fossil fuels towards efficient electricity-based heating and transport systems.
+The International Energy Agency has shown that to reach this global goal of net-zero emissions the priority needs to be shifting away from fossil fuels towards electricity-based, energy efficient heating and transport systems.

 Innovative solutions like hydrogen are an important piece of this puzzle.